wpmetabox/docsv2/docs/fields/map.md

 This field creates a Google Maps where you can select a location.
 It requires a text field for address input, which has the autocomplete feature.
 The data for address autocomplete is gotten from Google Maps Geocode service.

-You also can pick a location simply by clicking on the map or dragging and dropping the marker.
+You also can pick a location by clicking on the map or dragging and dropping the marker.
 When you do that, the coordinates are saved in the field value.

 ## Screenshots